Image source: freedigitalphotos.net / adamr

 A terrific cookbook I have recently reviewed, written by two cancer survivors.
 They have written a really thoughtful book with lots of great recipes and tips on getting through cancer in a very inspiring and healthy way.
 I wish this had been available when I was going through cancer!

-One Bite At A Time by Rebecca Katz
+One Bite At A Time : Nourishing Recipes for Cancer Survivors and Their Friends by Rebecca Katz

-Recommended by others , this wasn’t available when I was going through breast cancer, but it is a very good cookbook full of yummy and nourishing recipes for cancer patients (and their friends!).
+Recommended by others, this is a very good cookbook full of yummy and nourishing recipes for cancer patients (and their friends!).

 Power Juices Super Drinks by Steve Meyerowitz